martijnkoopman/Qt-VTK-viewer/README.md

 Done.
 Happy coding :)

+## A note on QVTKWidget
+QVTKWidget is a QWidget provided by VTK, but QWidget has no support for OpenGL.
+QVTKWidget2 is a QGLWidget provided by VTK that has support for OpenGL.
+However, QGLWidget is deprecated since Qt version 5.4 and QOpenGLWidget should be used in new code.
+QVTKWidget3 is a QOpenGLWidget provided in this repository for that purpose.

 ## License
 This project is licensed under the Apache License 2.0 - see the [LICENSE.md](LICENSE.md) file for details.